busstoptaktik/trlib-wiki/Relationship between WGS84, ETRS89 and ITRF.md

 Coordinates from single point GPS measurements are in WGS84.
-The positioning accuracy from these measurements is approximately 2-10 m.
-If you require a positioning accuracy on the cm level you have to perform GPS measurements relative to a well-known reference.
+The positioning accuracy from such measurements is typically in the order of 2-10 m.
+For positioning accuracy on the centimeter level one must perform GPS measurements relative to a well-known reference.
 The measurements could be static measurements relative to ETRS89 or ITRF, RTK measurements relative to ETRS89 or measurements using one of the global positioning services, which are typically relative to the current ITRF – in 2013 it is ITRF2008.

 When using coordinates it is crucial to know the GPS observation method and which reference is used.
 It is not sufficient to state that the coordinates are in WGS84; it can be ETRS89 or ITRF.
-The difference between the horizontal coordinates of a fix point in these two references is in 2013 approximately 65 cm.
+In 2013, the difference between the horizontal coordinates of a fixed point in these two references is approximately 65 cm.
 Some years ago it was not common to do measurement using a global positioning service, but positioning services are used more frequently today, and it is then more important to specify the exact reference instead of using the term WGS84.